Dirty Three: History

 In March 2000 Dirty Three released another studio album, Whatever You Love, You Are which McFarlane found showed "deep, rich, emotional musical vistas, and furthered the band's connection to the music and approach of jazz great John Coltrane".
 In 2002, Dirty Three toured Taiwan together with US indie rocker Chan Marshall (aka Cat Power) and both artists returned in 2004.
 Also in 2004, they gigged at the Meredith Music Festival where a rain storm threatened their set, Ellis later remembered "we just went out and played like our lives depended on it ... and you all went for it; otherwise it just fell to pieces".
 In late 2005, Dirty Three released their seventh major album, Cinder.
 Although following in the spirit of Ocean Songs, it diverges from their previous works: it was their first album to feature vocals (from Marshall and from Sally Timms of The Mekons), albeit on two of nineteen tracks.
 Its tracks are generally shorter and more concise; and instead of their usual live-in-the-studio technique they recorded each member's work individually.

 In 2006 they toured Malaysia, Hong Kong, China and Taiwan.
 In May 2007 the band curated a weekend of the All Tomorrow's Parties festival, booking bands they admired in addition to performing twice themselves.
-In November they issued a two-disk DVD set, The Dirty Three; the first disc shows a live concert from Tokyo, Japan, shot in HD by Taiyo Films, and the second disc contains various live performances from 1994 to 2006, a documentary and interviews.
+In November they issued a two-disc DVD set, The Dirty Three; the first disc shows a live concert from Tokyo, Japan, shot in HD by Taiyo Films, and the second disc contains various live performances from 1994 to 2006, a documentary and interviews.
 Film director Darcy Maine completed the documentary on the band's history.
 In February 2012 the group released Toward the Low Sun, and in March, they performed at the Sydney Opera House.
 The album peaked in the top 40 on the ARIA Albums Chart and appeared in the top 50 on Billboard's Top Heatseekers Chart.

+In 2024, the group released their ninth studio album, Love Changes Everything, and undertook a tour of Australia, their first live performances since 2019 and first major tour since 2012.

+In 2025, the group announced both a European tour for November and December of that year, and North America in March and April 2026.